-Stephen owns and operates Viscereality Intercultural Development Corporation.
-Stephen recently served as the Intercultural Studies Program Director at Grace University for three years.
-He graduated with his Bachelors degree from Grace University in Omaha, Nebraska and received his Masters Degree in Intercultural Relations from The University of the Pacific in Stockton, California, in conjunction with the Intercultural Communication Institute in Portland, Oregon.
+Stephen is assistant professor of international studies at Crown College, MN.
+He earned Bachelor’s degrees in Intercultural Studies (B.A.) and Business Administration (B.S.) from Grace University in Omaha, Nebraska and earned his Master of Arts in Intercultural Relations from The University of the Pacific in Stockton, CA, in conjunction with the Intercultural Communication Institute in Portland, OR.
+He also owns a small intercultural training company, The Practical Interculturalist.
 Stephen has traveled to Mali numerous times since first going there in 2007.
-He currently lives in Omaha with his wife and two children.
+He currently lives in Minnesota with his wife and three children.

 Nanga is the Agriculture Program Director with the international non-profit Integrated Community Development International (ICDI) working primarily in the Central African Republic.
 Nanga is also the Food Security and Agricultural Ecology Consultant with the International Food Policy Research Institute.
 Before working at ICDI, Nanga traveled the world as a sustainable agriculture consultant.
 Nanga is also the Chief Research Procurement Officer of Kasny Recon, Inc, which operates the business Shea Touch.
 He graduated with his Bachelors and Masters Degrees in Agronomy at the University of Nebraska, Lincoln.